Constitution

 Subsection D: It is the responsibility of the voter to make arrangements to cast an absentee ballot, e.g. by proxy or notifying the Head of the Elections Board.
 An absentee ballot must be returned on the same day as the election or at the discretion of the Head of the Elections Board.
 An absentee ballot will be counted in the percentage of the vote.

-ARTICLE IX RIGHT TO PETITION AND IMPEACHMENT
+ARTICLE IX: RIGHT TO PETITION AND IMPEACHMENT

 Section I: Right to Petition

-1. Convene a meeting of the Association
+- Convene a special meeting of the Assembly

-Section II: Impeachment and Removal from Office
+Section II: Removal from Office

-ARTICLE X BYLAWS OF THE ASSEMBLY
+ARTICLE X: BYLAWS OF THE ASSEMBLY

 Section I: Authority